Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Storage

-IN THE FRIDGE: Store this unique sugar cookie recipe in an airtight container wrapped in parchment paper.
-They’ll be best for up to 7 days.
+They’ll be best for up to seven days.
 They need to be refrigerated since there’s milk in the frosting.

-IN THE FREEZER: Store these amazing cookies in an airtight container wrapped in parchment paper, so they don’t stick together.
-They’ll keep in the freezer for 2 to 4 weeks.
+IN THE FREEZER: Store these amazing cookies in an airtight container wrapped in parchment paper so they don’t stick together.

 close up shot of swig sugar cookie stacked on top of each other

 We know you’ll love these tasty Swig cookies.
-This might become your new go-to recipe since they’re quick and easy, and can be iced, or decorated any way you wish for many special occasions
+This might become your new go-to recipe since they’re quick and easy and can be iced or decorated any way you wish for many special occasions

 FREQUENTLY ASKED QUESTIONS